pyx-project/pyx/manual/manual.rst

 .. topic:: Abstract

-   PyX is a Python package for the creation of PostScript and PDF files.
+   PyX is a Python package for the creation of PostScript, PDF, and SVG files.
 It combines an abstraction of the PostScript drawing model with a TeX/LaTeX interface.
 Complex tasks like 2d and 3d plots in publication-ready quality are built out of these primitives.